Flourishes Gallery and Studios-Where art thrives and grows- is focused on promoting the arts in the Shelbyville, Illinois area.

 IN THE BEAUX ARTS BALLROOM

 A new addition to this large room is the recent creations of Art Talk Tuesday.
-Stamp art collages and decorated gourds are presently showing and will change as new pieces are finished.
+This display will change as new pieces are finished.

 Whenever visiting Flourishes, beside viewing the exhibit in the gallery, you can also take in the art located in the Theme Hall, the Beaux Art Ballroom and the four studios.